Likhithajasthi/Mobile-Responsive-Layout/README.md

 # Mobile Responsive Layout
- This is a mobile responsive layout for three devices for mobiles, Tablets and larger screens
+ This is a CSS responsive layout for three devices for mobiles, Tablets and larger screens